gyrospectre/squyre/README.md

 ## Getting Started - Pattern 1: Splunk to Jira Deployment
 1. Clone this repo.
+2. Install the AWS SAM CLI.
+See https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-install.html
-2. Update the consts at the top of `output/jira/main.go` with your destination Jira instance URL (`BaseURL`) and Project name (`Project`).
+3. Update the consts at the top of `output/jira/main.go` with your destination Jira instance URL (`BaseURL`) and Project name (`Project`).
-3. With appropriate AWS credentials in your terminal session, build and deploy the stack.
+4. With appropriate AWS credentials in your terminal session, build and deploy the stack.
 ```
 sam build
 sam deploy --guided
 ```
-4. Over on Splunk, install the Splunk Add-on for AWS (https://splunkbase.splunk.com/app/1876/), to give you an SNS alert action.
+5. Over on Splunk, install the Splunk Add-on for AWS (https://splunkbase.splunk.com/app/1876/), to give you an SNS alert action.
-5. Configure the app with some AWS creds.
+6. Configure the app with some AWS creds.
 The IAM user or role must have SNS Publish/Get/List perms to SNS topic `hellarad-Alert`.
 See https://docs.splunk.com/Documentation/AddOns/released/AWS/Setuptheadd-on https://support.atlassian.com/atlassian-account/docs/manage-api-tokens-for-your-atlassian-account/

-6. Create a Jira API key (https://support.atlassian.com/atlassian-account/docs/manage-api-tokens-for-your-atlassian-account/)
+7. Create a Jira API key (https://support.atlassian.com/atlassian-account/docs/manage-api-tokens-for-your-atlassian-account/)
-7. In AWS, create a new Secrets Manager secret called `JiraApi` in the same account/region as HellaRad is deployed.
+8. In AWS, create a new Secrets Manager secret called `JiraApi` in the same account/region as HellaRad is deployed.
 Use the following content, obviously substituting your key and email.
 ```
 {
   "apikey": <the API key you just created>,
   "user": <the email address of the Jira account the key is associated with>
 }
 ```
-8. Almost there!
+9. Almost there!
 Update one of your Splunk saved searches, adding a `strcat` at the end to combine all the fields you think are of use to a new field called `interesting`.

 `<awesome detection logic> | stats values(src_ip) as src_ip by dest_user | eval Detection="A test alert" | strcat src_ip "," dest_user interesting`